finnito/Science/content/11sci/as90940/_index.md

 	2. Define the term speed.
 	3. Use simple instruments such as rulers and stopwatches to measure distance and time.
 	4. Calculate the __average speed__ of objects.
 Use $v=d/t$.
-	5. Draw __distance/time graphs__ from data obtained in experiments.
+	5. Draw __distance/time graphs__ from data obtained in whakamātaus.
 	6. Use the slope of a distance/time graph to describe and/or calculate the speed of an object.
-	7. Draw __speed/time__ graphs from given data or data obtained in motion experiments.
+	7. Draw __speed/time__ graphs from given data or data obtained in motion whakamātaus.
 	8. Use the slop of a speed/time graph to describe and/or calculate the speed of an object.
 	9. Define __acceleration__ including its unit and symbol.
 	10. Calculate acceleration from speed and time data and speed/time graphs.
 Use $a = v/t$.